 How does the morning after pill work?

 Before answering the question about how often you can take the morning after pill, you need to know how to take it correctly.
 Plan B is an emergency contraceptive that SHOULD NOT be used regularly.
 The morning after pill does not serve to protect you from unwanted pregnancies over an extended period of time.

 In addition, Plan B is only useful in preventing an unwanted pregnancy from occuring, but DOES NOT reduce the risk of sexually transmitted diseases.
 Use condoms to avoid sexually transmitted diseases.
-For more, read our article where we discuss how to protect myself from sexually transmitted diseases: STDs.

 Morning after pill types